arihantjain-aj/Gaming-Projects/README.md

 # 1. Zombie Shooter

-A fun and thrilling 2D endless zombie shooter game developed in C# with .NET, designed to keep players on their toes as they fight off waves of zombies.<br>
+A fun and thrilling 2D endless zombie shooter game developed in C# .NET, designed to keep players on their toes as they fight off waves of zombies.<br>

 Key features include:<br>